Yusuf al-Qaradawi: Wife beating

 Al-Qaradawi told The Guardian that wife beating was neither "obligatory nor desirable" but that he "accepts it as a method of last resort – though only lightly".
 He stated on Channel 4 News that it was justifiable in certain circumstances but the "ideal was for Muslim men never to beat their wives, and if husbands wrongly beat their wives, they have the right to fight back".
 The British newspaper The Daily Telegraph wrote that al-Qaradawi, in his book The Lawful and Prohibited in Islam, stated that wife-beating is permissible after the failure of all other means of persuasion.
 In such circumstances, a husband may beat his wife "lightly with his hands, avoiding her face and other sensitive areas".

 Female genital mutilation (FGM)

 Qaradawi said that female genital mutilation surgery is forbidden in Islam.
 He called for the termination and ban of "female circumcision" in some parts of the Muslim world, especially in rural Africa where most still practice it.
 His views were supported by Sheikhs in Al-Azhar.

 Female masturbation

-Qaradawi urged women to not masturbate and said that its dangerous to insert things into the vagina.
+Qaradawi urged women to not masturbate and stated that it is dangerous to insert things into the vagina.